(All information here is copyrighted by Brian Keller, 2012).

 General overview: The information below can help isolate the problem to being an issue with a valve.
 Definitely use the this troubleshooting information below to help determine if a valve(s) seems to be the problem.
-If it’s not, just send it in for repair; we’re happy to help.
+If it’s not, just send it in for repair; we’re happy to help, but this is usually not caused by a timer problem.